LuGodi/hash-maps/README.md

-TODO implement growth functionality to hash maps
+- Clear will not diminish the size of the hashmap once it has grown, same for remove

-## What is a HasH Map?
+## What is a Hash Map?